ECON 105. Elements of Economics. 3 Credits.

 Research work and use of original documents; collecting of material and preparing of special topics and bibliographies; familiarizing the student with government publications and other material available for study of economic problems.
 F,S,SS.

 An internship is designed to provide the student with an opportunity for participating in a supervised work experience directly related to the field of training.
 Student will work closely with faculty adviser in planning the internship with an approved cooperating institution.
 Prerequisite: Permission of Department Commitee on Internships.
 S/U grading.
 F,S,SS.

 Economic theory and methodology; theory of consumer behavior and demand; theory of production and distribution; equilibrium in commodity and factor markets; general equilibrium and welfare; behavior of economic agents in imperfect competition.
 Particular attention is given to efficiency and equity ramifications of perfectly competitive economic systems.
 Prerequisite: ECON 308.
 Prerequisite or Corequisite: ECON 416.

 ECON 505.
 Advanced Macroeconomic Theory.
 3 Credits.

 Advanced study of macroeconomic theoretical models with particular attention to the analysis of business cycles, income growth and evaluation of public policies concerned with inflation and unemployment.
-Prerequisites: ECON 309 and ECON 416.
+Prerequisite: ECON 309.
+Prerequisite or Corequisite: ECON 416.
+S.

 ECON 506.
 Econometrics.
 3 Credits.